Psychedelic Beacon

 ScenarioTimeline to FDA decisionConditions

-• Psilocybin remains Schedule I. No substance-level rescheduling happened on April 18.
-Any rescheduling is conditional on FDA approval of a specific product.
+• Psilocybin remains Schedule I. No substance-level rescheduling occurred on April 18 or April 24.
+Any future rescheduling is product-specific (the approved COMP360 formulation) and contingent on FDA approval.

 • No patient access today.
 Outside of clinical trials and state-regulated programs in Oregon and Colorado, psilocybin is not legally available for therapeutic use anywhere in the U.S.

-• No insurance coverage.
-Even if COMP360 is approved in 2027, insurance coverage will follow FDA approval, not the EO.
-The approved product — not the underlying substance — is what gets covered.
+• No insurance coverage yet.
+Even if COMP360 is approved, insurance coverage will follow FDA approval, not the EO.

 • No changes to state psilocybin programs.
 Oregon Measure 109 service centers and Colorado's Natural Medicine Health Act program continue to operate under state law, unaffected by the federal order.